 Located in Bellevue, this emblematic building will unite all of Lombard Odier’s Geneva-based staff under one roof.

 The origins of today's expertise

-Towards the middle of the 18th century, Geneva was profiting from the rise of the textile and watch-making industries, which triggered a process of capital accumulation and a concomitant demand for skilled bankers.
+Towards the middle of the 18th century, Geneva was profiting from the rise of the textile and watch-making industries, which triggered an accumulation of capital and a subequent demand for skilled bankers.